Skip to content

 auth_header: "Bearer tok123"

 CDRs are written asynchronously (a bounded channel, never blocks a call) with the call's timing, parties, transport, disconnect initiator, and response code.
-Add your own fields from a script:

 from siphon import cdr